Home

 Let’s start with the 3 clematis groups:

 A friend of mine bought a Montana to grow over a fairly small arch.
-This variety, in particular, is one that needs careful positioning as it is so vigorous.
-You will see it in the spring, clothing many house and garden walls, where in fact, it is best suited.
+This variety, in particular, is one that needs careful positioning as it is so vigorous, and the arch may not be sturdy enough to support it.

-Montana rubens 'Tetrarose': A very vigorous variety to grow against walls or sturdy structure.
+A very vigorous variety to grow against walls or sturdy structure.
 It grows to 22 - 40ft.
 The flowers are smaller than the summer flowering varieties but, what they lack in size, they make up for in number!
-And for this variety, the flowers are lightly scented.
+And for this variety, the flowers are lightly scented. |

 Francis Rivis:

-It's delicate appearance belies its very tough nature.
-With stunning blue nodding heads, this alpine clematis is a perfect choice for early on, growing 6-12ft.
+Its delicate appearance belies its very tough nature.
+With stunning blue nodding heads, this alpine clematis is a perfect choice for early on, growing 6-12ft. |

 Willy: